ScarletFoundry/.github/profile/README.md

 ## Projects (Under Development)

 *   **Veridia:** An AI-powered writing assistant designed to help writers at every stage of the writing process.
 Veridia helps you unlock your creative potential.
 (More details coming soon!)
+*   **The Starborn Saga** A new writing project and the first test for Veridia, The first sequel is on the way.
+We will published in later this year.

 ## Get Involved